 Educational Supervision and Assessment

 Clinical supervision while in post will be from the Head of Clinical Services at BCH.
 In addition there will be mentorship offered by previous GP volunteers via Skype.
 Regular informal meetings will ensure well-being and address issues raised.
 An appraisal will occur halfway through the post which will involve a one-to-one meeting with the Head of Clinical Services.
 This will be specific to the work at Bwindi and is not a formal appraisal that will count toward revalidation.
-This will also include a Multi Source Feedback from 10 hospital staff.

 .